 Cautions for Interior Cleaning

 Polishing, Touch Up, and Body Repair

 To preserve the cosmetic appearance of the body, you can occasionally treat the paint surfaces with an approved polish containing:

 - Very mild abrasive to remove surface contamination without removing or damaging the paint.

 - Filling compounds that fill scratches and reduce their visibility.

 - Wax to provide a protective coating between the paint and environmental elements.

 Regularly inspect the exterior paint for damage.
-Treat minor chips and scratches using a paint touch-up pen (available for purchase from Tesla).
+Treat minor chips and scratches using a paint touch-up pen (available for purchase from Tesla, depending on market region).
 Use the touch-up pen after washing but before polishing or waxing.

 Repair rock chips, fractures or scratches.
 Refer to https://www.tesla.com/support/body-shop-support for more information on repair locations and available services.